 Don’t assume the results will be intuitive either; sometimes ‘best practices’ aren’t going to be the most effective for your audience.
 And you may be surprised how even changing little things can have a big impact.

-Fine-tune your marketing through A/B testing
+Fine-tune your email marketing testing through A/B tests

 A/B testing is as easy as asking the question: which worked better – A or B?
-Yet as simple as it sounds, it’s an extremely powerful tool that allows you to adapt your content and campaigns to the needs of your database.
+Yet, as simple as it sounds, it’s an extremely powerful tool that allows you to adapt your content and campaigns to the needs of your database.
 It will also get those CTRs and conversion numbers way up.

 Cast your mind back to high-school science (yep, it's a long way back for us too), when you learned about how to conduct experiments: the principles are essentially the same.